esoterictemplates/template-obsidian-configuration/ISSUES.md

 # Issues

-This file is used to keep track of issues with the project
+This file is used to keep track of issues with the project.

 ## Will Fix